bsd-department/wbridge/README.md

-# WSL Path Converter
+# WBridge

-A simple command line tool which can convert Linux WSL paths/file URLs to windows paths/file URLS or vice versa.
+WBridge is a command utility designed to enhance the experience of interacting with Windows from WSL.

 ## Features
+- Seamlessly run windows applications from WSL, with Linux paths translated into Windows paths.
+- Supports opening files and URLs using the default application set under Windows.
-- Supports non-existing paths, unlike built-in `wslpath`.
+- Supports path conversion of non-existing paths and file URLs, unlike built-in `wslpath`.
-- Supports file URLs
 - Supports paths to other WSL distros[^1]
-- Supports execution of programs with automatic command line path conversions.
-- Supports opening files and URLs using the default application set under Windows.

 [^1]: Only works after following [this guide](https://askubuntu.com/a/1395784).